 "The Knight of the Iron Hammer, Vita, and the Steel Count, Graf Eisen.
 There's nothing in this world we can't destroy."

 The Child of the bunch.
 She develops not-so-obvious romantic feelings for her Mistress.
 She wields the Armed Device Graf Eisen, an Expy of the GoldionHammer.
 During the 2nd season, she serves as Nanoha's rival, but after Hayate is saved by the TSAB, Vita's rivalry disappeared.
-Three years later, when Nanoha and Vita are assigned to a mission, Vita fails to protect Nanoha which nearly causes the latter's death; after this event, Vita swears to protect her.By StrikerS, she's become a combat instructor on Mid-Childa, and is one of the vice-captains of Hayate's Riot Force Six alongside Signum and is Nanoha's sub-commander in the StarS unit.
+Three years later, when Nanoha and Vita are assigned to a mission, Vita fails to protect Nanoha which nearly causes the latter's death; after this event, Vita swears to protect her.By StrikerS, she has become a combat instructor on Mid-Childa, and is one of the vice-captains of Hayate's Riot Force Six alongside Signum and is Nanoha's sub-commander in the StarS unit.
 Her callsign is StarS 2.
 She and her unit commander, Nanoha, train the four Forwards whom Vita help several times during the season unlike the other higher ranks.
-Vita plays a major part at the destruction of the Saint's Cradle as she destroys its engine.In ViVid, she helps Zafira training children and is a second teacher to Miura Rinaldi, whom she taught Hammerschlag which is based of Vita's Tödlichschlag.
+Vita plays a major part at the destruction of the Saint's Cradle as she destroys its engine.In ViVid, she helps Zafira training children and is a second teacher to Miura Rinaldi, whom she presumely taught Hammerschlag which is based of Vita's Tödlichschlag, and Blazing Comet which is based of her Kometfliegen.
 For the DSAA Inter-Middle Championship, Vita is one of Miura's second.In Force, Vita and Nanoha are members and combat instructors of Hayate's Special Duty Section Six and they train the eight Forwardsnote Subaru Nakajima, Teana Lanster, Erio Mondial, Caro Ru Lushe, Ginga Nakajima, Thoma Avenir, Lily-Strosek and Isis Egret.